KwanLab/Autometa/README.md

 ### Step 1: Split data into kingdom bins [optional]

 We found that in host-associated metagenomes, this step vastly improves the binning performance of Autometa (and other pipelines) because less eukaryotic contigs will be binned into bacterial bins.
 However, if you are confident that you do not have eukaryotic contamination, or a mixture of Archaea and Bacteria, then you can skip this stage because it is rather computationally intensive.

 ```
 make_taxonomy_table.py -a ~/autometa/test_data/scaffolds.fasta -p 16 \
-	-t ~/autometa/databases -l 3000
+	-db ~/autometa/databases -l 3000
 ```

-In the above command, we give the script make\_taxonomy\_table.py the assembly fasta file (-a), specify the number of CPUs to use (-p), the directory to use for database files (-t) and that we will just consider contigs above 3,000 bp (-l).
+In the above command, we give the script make\_taxonomy\_table.py the assembly fasta file (-a), specify the number of CPUs to use (-p), the directory to use for database files (-db) and that we will just consider contigs above 3,000 bp (-l).
 The first time you run this script, it will automatically download the database files listed above, and format the nr database for DIAMOND to use.
 This script will then do the following:

 1. Genes are identified in each contig with Prodigal.
 2. Gene protein sequences are searched against nr with DIAMOND.